simeoncloud/docs/how-to.md

 ## Change user used for delegated authentication

-* To change the user you are using for delegated auth, navigate to [Simeon](https://app.simeoncloud.com/install) > toggle **off** New Tenant > select the tenant under Display name > INSTALL > follow the steps on the screen > SYNC NOW > when the status of the tenant Sync is **Pending Authentication** authenticate with a different user.
+* To change the user you are using for delegated auth, navigate to [Simeon](https://app.simeoncloud.com/install) > toggle off **New Tenant** > select the tenant under Display name > INSTALL > follow the steps on the screen > SYNC NOW > when the status of the tenant Sync is **Pending Authentication**, authenticate with a different user.